apgeorg/Vehicle-Detection-And-Tracking/writeup/writeup.md

 #### Test on project video

 The pipeline was applied on the provided project video and the final video result was quite well.

 Here's a [link to my video result](../output_videos/vehicle_detection_output.mp4)

-#### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.
+#### Combining overlapping bounding boxes

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
-I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
-I then assumed each blob corresponded to a vehicle.
+Further, I identified individual blobs in the heatmap where I assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:
+Here's an example result showing the heatmap from a series of frames of video and the bounding boxes then overlaid on the last frame of video:

 ### Here are six frames and their corresponding heatmaps: